Wilton Rancheria: Branches of government

 The Wilton Rancheria Tribe has four branches of government, which are the: Executive Branch, Legislative Branch, Judicial Branch, and the General Council.
 Each of which are responsible for different aspects of the tribe.

 The Executive Branch is responsible for proposing legislation and annual tribal budget to the Legislative Branch and negotiating and entering into treaties.
 This branch is headed by the chairperson and the vice-chairperson.

 The Legislative Branch is responsible for making laws and regulations, authorizing expenditures, and promoting social advancement of the tribe as a whole.
 The members of the tribal council serve in staggered four-year terms.

 The Judicial Branch acts as the tribe's Tribal Court, which is responsible for jurisdiction over all criminal and civil cases.
-The Chief Judge of the Wilton Rancheria Tribal Court is Christine Williams.
+The Chief Judge of the Wilton Rancheria Tribal Court is yet to be TBD.

 The General Council consists of all the eligible voters of Wilton Rancheria.
 The General Council is able to propose amendments to the Constitution, approve them, and remove tribal officials.